 With arguably Australia’s most beautiful beach as your back garden and a glamorous strip of fashionable boutiques and high-end restaurants outside your front door, what more could a Brisbane-based family ask for?
 An interior design that keeps up with its lavish surroundings, that’s what.
-To that end, in stepped Brisbane interior designer Melinda Boundy of Lily G.
+To that end, in stepped interior designer Melinda Boundy.

 Melinda’s brief from the owners – a blended family with five boys ranging in ages from 8 to 14 – was clear: they wanted something up-scale that you would see in an international magazine yet inkeeping with a beach-house mood, but… and this was the big one… it had to be hardy.
 Five boys.
 No need to say more.
 There were other important considerations, mostly the elements.
 A gorgeous beachfront holiday apartment is enviable but the havoc it can wreak on furniture and accessories is formidable.